 Skip to content

-DAMO-YOLO is an object detection model developed by the Alibaba Group, designed for speed and efficiency.
+DAMO-YOLO is an object detection model developed by Alibaba Group, designed to achieve a superior balance between speed and accuracy.
+It incorporates several novel techniques to push the performance of YOLO-style detectors.

 Architecture and Key Features